Chairman, President and Chief Executive Officer

 He previously served as president and chief operating officer of Union Pacific Railroad, a position he had held since February 2014, after serving as executive vice president-Operations and vice president-Labor Relations, respectively.
 He began his Union Pacific career in July 2000 as vice president and general manager-Energy in the company’s Marketing and Sales department.

 Before joining Union Pacific, Fritz worked for Fiskars Inc., Cooper Industries and General Electric.
 He is a graduate of Bucknell University and earned a master’s degree in management from the Kellogg School of Management at Northwestern University.

 Fritz is deeply involved with organizations in his local community.
-He serves on the board of directors for Nebraska Medicine, Omaha Symphony and Omaha’s Henry Doorly Zoo & Aquarium.
+He serves on the Omaha Chamber of Commerce executive committee, the board of directors for Nebraska Medicine, Omaha Symphony and Omaha’s Henry Doorly Zoo & Aquarium.

 Fritz and his wife, Julie, have two children and are committed to helping women and children at risk in the Omaha community.

 Executive Vice Presidents